kevin-allen/unetTracker/documentation/install.md

 You will have to make sure that the jupyter lab extensions are enable (click on the icon that looks like a puzzel piece called extension manager, far left of the jupyter lab window).

+### ipyevents

+If you have problem using the GUI part of unetTracker, make sure the ipyevents are working.
+[Test available here](ipyevent_test.md)